TensorYue/Direct-Stiffness-Method-Solver-for-2D-Structures/README.md

 # Direct-Stiffness-Method-Solver-for-2D-Structures

+**Please view 'DSM Solver Example Problem.pdf' for instruction.**

-**The .mlx file has provided a Comprehensive Instruction on how to use the program.**
+**The 'DSM_Solver.mlx' file has provided a step-by-step guidance on how to use the program.**

 Written in Matlab